Skip to main content

 Karak Chai

-Strong, sweet tea made with evaporated milk and blend of spices, typically including cardamom, saffron, and sometimes cinnamon or ginger.
-Qatari staple found at cafes and street vendors throughout country.
-Often enjoyed as social drink, shared with friends and family.
+Strong, sweet tea brewed with evaporated milk and spices, usually cardamom and saffron, sometimes cinnamon or ginger.
+It's a Qatari staple at cafes and street stalls nationwide, and more of a social ritual than a quick drink, often shared with friends or family.

 teaHot